House security chief said lawmaker wariness of military at Capitol drove his resistance to early request for National Guard

 Among his former Secret Service colleagues, Irving was seen as a logical choice for the post.
 After a stint on the White House protective detail, he had served as a liaison between the agency and the Hill.

-Two former House staffers said he was chosen by former speaker John A. Boehner (R-Ohio) after a national search.
+Two former House staffers said he was chosen by then-Speaker John A. Boehner (R-Ohio) after a national search.
 The sergeant-at-arms withstood turnover when Rep. Paul Ryan (R-Wis.) took the gavel in 2015 and then handed it to Pelosi in early 2019.

 “He was totally unquestioned in terms of his professionalism,” said a former House aide, who spoke on the condition of anonymity because of the sensitive questions about Irving’s leadership leading up to and during the riot.
 “He was recognized by three speakers as a professional and someone you could trust.”